 Soldier’s Pass Trail Features: the best hike in Sedona, with Seven Sacred Pools, Sinkhole, Sedona Hidden Caves, Sedona wilderness trails

 Hiking Tips: take hiking boots, water, and snacks.
-Walk to hidden caves (Soldier’s Arch), off-trail it’s not difficult, only climbing up to the cave is a bit challenging, but views are spectacular without climbing, too
+Walk to hidden caves (Soldier’s Arch), off-trail it’s not difficult.
+Only climbing up to the cave is a bit challenging, but the views are spectacular without climbing, too

 Photo Tips: the light is better in the morning, but it is good to be in the hidden cave around noon; it’s also a great idea to take a wide lens and standard zoom lens; we use Nikkor 14-24 and Canon 16-35; and standard zoom lens 24-70 for Nikon or Canon.